adiitya29/Addressing-Data-Obsolescence-in-Network-Intrusion-Detection-A-Flow-Based-Random-Forest-Approach/README.md

 ## 🚀 How to Run the Project

+> **⚠️ Note on Cloud Deployment**
+> This project is designed to be run **locally** rather than hosted on a public cloud platform.
+While static monitoring (uploading a dataset) works perfectly on hosted projects, **dynamic live monitoring is blocked by cloud services**.
+Cloud providers strictly prohibit the packet sniffing required by our Scapy code.
+Because we send simulated live attacks over the local network (due to the lack of open-source IP addresses for safe live testing), the full features of this project are best experienced on a local machine.

 You can run the project in two ways: **Real-Time Capture** or **Simulated Demo**.

 ### Option A: The Full Practical Demo (Recommended for Presentations)